 Somewhere to take in the art

 The Royal Academy of Arts – fondly referred to as The RA – is the oldest fine arts institution in Britain, having been founded in 1768.
 Located on Piccadilly, it’s universally renowned for hosting some of London’s finest exhibitions throughout the year, along with its permanent collection of treasures from ancient sculpture to modern-day masterpieces.
-Right now, there’s still time to see a fascinating collection of 19th century Japanese artist, Kawanabe Kyōsai’s works; while the iconic annual Summer Exhibition begins in June.
+Right now, North American colourist, Milton Avery’s paintings are on display for the first time this side of the Atlantic.
+Coming up later in the year is ‘Making Modernism’ – an exhibition devoted to the ground-breaking female artists working in Germany in early 1900 – Paula Modersohn-Becker, Kathe Kollwitz, Gabriele Münter and Marianne Werefkin.

 Slightly further afield, but still within a short walking distance from The Wolseley, lies the National Gallery, with a plethora of stunning artworks on display for free in its extensive galleries, it’s well worth a browse.
 Coming up later this year is a major retrospective of Lucian Freud.
 And for those in the market for buying art as well as admiring it, Mayfair is where many international auction houses choose to call home – Sotheby’s, Christie’s and Bonham’s being three of the most significant.